CumulusNetworks/docs/content/cumulus-netq-46/More-Documents/NetQ-CLI-Reference-Manual/check.md

 | summary | NA | Display only the summary information and test results.
 Do not display details for tests that failed or had warnings. |
 ### Sample Usage

 The following example runs a check on two devices: `noc-se` and `noc-pr`.
 The output reports several errors, including a peerlink MTU mismatch, a bond MTU mismatch, a bond in a conflicted state, and a singly-connected bond.
 To resolve these errors, reconfigure the mismatched values and bring up the bond interface that is in a down state.
-Then run the command again to verify the updated configurations.
+Then run the command again to verify the new configurations.

 ```
 cumulus@switch:~$ netq check mlag hostnames noc-se,noc-pr